 Other pubs in nearby villages are

 Inside the Museum, most of the displays, the computer for visitor use, and the Museum archives are on the ground floor.
-The annual gallery exhibition is on a mezzanine floor which is reached by a flight of stairs.
+The permanent gallery exhibition is on a mezzanine floor which is reached by a flight of stairs.

 Because of the age and position of the Museum building, people who are using wheelchairs or who have difficulty climbing steps will need assistance to get to the entrance.
 Between the road and the Museum there are two steps and a sloping grass path.
 The Museum doorway is 74 cm wide at its narrowest point.